RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_for_admins/how_to_boot/index.en.md

       - server.crt/server.key : Server certificate/key file
     - WHHEL port number is specified as 8089.

-2. When the WHEEL server starts, open a web browser on the host machine and click Go to `http(s)://localhost:8089`.
+1. When the WHEEL server starts, open a web browser on the host machine and access `http(s)://localhost:8089`.

 <div class="notice--info">{{ notice-http | markdownify }}</div>